RealTimeChris/simdjson/doc/basics.md

 The basics: loading and parsing JSON documents
 ----------------------------------------------

-The simdjson library allows you to navigate and validate JSON documents ([RFC 8259](https://www.tbray.org/ongoing/When/201x/2017/12/14/rfc8259.html)).
+The simdjson2 library allows you to navigate and validate JSON documents ([RFC 8259](https://www.tbray.org/ongoing/When/201x/2017/12/14/rfc8259.html)).
 As required by the standard, your JSON document should be in a Unicode (UTF-8) string.
 The whole string, from the beginning to the end, needs to be valid: we do not attempt to tolerate bad inputs before or after a document.

-For efficiency reasons, simdjson requires a string with a few bytes (`simdjson::SIMDJSON_PADDING`) at the end, these bytes may be read but their content does not affect the parsing.
-In practice, it means that the JSON inputs should be stored in a memory region with `simdjson::SIMDJSON_PADDING` extra bytes at the end.
+For efficiency reasons, simdjson2 requires a string with a few bytes (`simdjson2::SIMDJSON2_PADDING`) at the end, these bytes may be read but their content does not affect the parsing.
+In practice, it means that the JSON inputs should be stored in a memory region with `simdjson2::SIMDJSON2_PADDING` extra bytes at the end.
 You do not have to set these bytes to specific values though you may want to if you want to avoid runtime warnings with some sanitizers.
 Advanced users may want to read the section Free Padding in [our performance notes](performance.md).

-The simdjson library offers a tree-like [API](https://en.wikipedia.org/wiki/API), which you can access by creating a `ondemand::parser` and calling the `iterate()` method.
+The simdjson2 library offers a tree-like [API](https://en.wikipedia.org/wiki/API), which you can access by creating a `ondemand::parser` and calling the `iterate()` method.
 The iterate method quickly indexes the input string and may detect some errors.
 The following example illustrates how to get started with an input JSON file (`"twitter.json"`):